Bankruptcy basics are simple: bankruptcy is the legal system’s remedy for debts beyond the ability of the person who owes money to pay.

 Chapter 7 is the most common form of bankruptcy.
 It is a liquidation proceeding in which the debtor’s non-exempt assets, if any, are sold by the Chapter 7 trustee and the proceeds distributed to creditors according to the priorities among creditors established in the Code.

 Chapter 7 is available to individuals, married couples, corporations and partnerships.
 Individual debtors get a dischargewithin 4-6 months of filing the case.

-If there are assets which are not removed from the bankruptcy estate by an exemptions, the trustee takes control of those assets, sells them and pays creditors as much as the proceeds permit.
+If there are assets which are not removed from the bankruptcy estate by an exemption, the trustee takes control of those assets, sells them and pays creditors as much as the proceeds permit.

 Any wages the debtor earns after the case is begun belong to the debtor; the creditors have no claim on those earnings.
 More about Chapter 7.

 Chapter 11 is a reorganization proceeding, typically for corporations or partnerships.
 Individuals, especially those whose debts exceed the limits of Chapter 13, may file Chapter 11.

 In Chapter 11, the debtor usually remains in possession of his assets and continues to operate any business, subject to the oversight of the court and the creditors committee.

 The debtor proposes a plan of reorganization which, upon acceptance by a majority of the creditors, isconfirmed by the court and binds both the debtor and the creditors to its terms of repayment.

 Plans can call for

 - sales of some or all of the assets, or